-POLICY FOR DISBURSING FEDERAL LOANS AND PELL GRANTS (FEDERAL FINANCIAL AID) TO STUDENTS
+POLICY FOR DISBURSING FEDERAL LOANS AND PELL GRANTS (FEDERAL FINANCIAL AID) TO STUDENTS remaining semesters in the academic year.

-In order to ensure that the maximum amount of federal funds is available for the academic year, the full amount of Federal Loans and Pell Grant awards will be disbursed between the number of remaining semesters in the academic year.
 (Example: If a student qualifies for \$3,000 and there are three semesters in the academic year, the disbursement will be calculated at \$1,000 per semester for fall, spring and summer.)
 The only exceptions are the graduation semester or summer is the first semester of enrollment.
 Example - Applying in the Fall semester, aid will be divided into three semesters (Fall, Spring and Summer).